Amtrak Adirondack

 Bringing Food on the Adirondack

 Amtrak allows passengers to bring food and drinks onboard.
 If crossing the border, ensure your items comply with customs regulations.
-You can enjoy personal food, which you should consume at your seat.
+You can enjoy your food, which you should consume at your seat.

 You are allowed to bring alcohol onboard, but consuming it on the train is not permitted.
 If you get caught drinking alcohol that you brought with you or causing a disturbance, you risk removal from the train at the next stop.
 Avoiding this situation, especially when traveling in another country, is best.